jagdsh/aws-security-solutions/IAM/s3/README.md

 - S3 verifies that the parent AWS account has given Jill permission to perform the requested operation
 - S3 evaluates the bucket policy to determine if the bucket owner has explicitly denied Jill access to the object
 - S3 evaluates the object ACL to determine if Jill has permission to access the object
+  - Account 3 should have authorized to access the account 1
+  - If Account 2 (2222222222) and Account 3 (333333333) are same Object ACL is not needed. so only bucket policy is considered.

 ![Object Operation Request](./object_operation_request.png)